colinbut/horse-racing/README.md

 # Horse Racing

-This is a game written in Java to represent the classic Kenturky Derby horse racing game at a fun fair.
+This is a game written in Java to represent the classic Kentucky Derby horse racing game at a fun fair.

 See [Horse Racing wiki](https://github.com/colinbut/horse-racing/wiki)